-She co-founded Audioshake with her husband Luke Miner (son of Oracle co-founder Bob Miner), whom she met in the freshman dorm on her first day at Stanford, where she studied comparative literature.
+She co-founded Audioshake with her husband Luke, whom she met in the freshman dorm on her first day at Stanford, where she studied comparative literature.
 For a dozen years they bounced around the globe pursuing educational and professional opportunities, including a stint in Paris where she wrote her first book, Literary Paris: A Guide, which features intriguing slices of history about love and literature in the City of Lights.
-She and Miner eventually landed in London, where Miner studied for his PhD in Economics, and Powell got for her first tech job—as a consultant at Google.
+They eventually landed in London, where Powell got for her first tech job—as a consultant at Google.

 In the years since, Powell rose to the top of her profession until she was in charge of all of Google’s global internal and external communications.
 She and Miner returned to San Francisco, which she now calls home.
 “For all of SF’s failings it’s still a pretty great place,” she says.
 “It still has diversity and great access to nature—you can be in the water or the mountains in just a short drive.”